Jdaslepre/RSDK-Library/README.md

 - The speed of the engines might be inaccurate to the settings.ini configuration.
 For now, just lower your refresh rate™️
 - The engine might freeze when hiding the toolbar on safari
 - Touch coordinates may be inaccurate if the canvas' size is not perfectly scaled
+- [RSDKv5/U Specific] The engine(s) might fail to start if you are on an older browser, mobile browser, or if the site is hosted over http instead of https
 - [RSDKv5/U Specific] Native ModAPI probably won't work.
 Fine for legacy games though

 ## Building the Website